learning-unlimited/ESP-Website/docs/admin/releases/05/README.rst

 - It is possible to show all / hide all categories at once, without manually toggling all categories.

-- Timeblocks that have already occured can be hidden from the page, so that the timeblock on the left is the current or upcoming timeblock.
+- Timeblocks that have already occurred can be hidden from the page, so that the timeblock on the left is the current or upcoming timeblock.

 Donation module